 The lake itself offers plenty of opportunities to get active.
 Dip your toes in the translucent waters or plunge right in and swim, if you’re feeling energetic.

-If you prefer to stay dry, you could always hire a rowing boat.
-Visitors have been taking rowing boats out onto Oeschinensee lake for over a century, and this age-old pastime proves to be a leisurely way to explore the lake.
+If you prefer to stay dry, you could always hire a row boat.
+Visitors have been taking boats out onto Oeschinensee lake for over a century, and this age-old pastime proves to be a leisurely way to explore the lake.

 Rowing boats are available for hire during the summer season, and you can expect to pay around CHF 26 for one hour.
 During busy periods, the boats are a popular attraction, so don’t leave it too late in the day to hire one.

 Thrill-seekers are catered for too!
-There’s plenty of fun to be had on the summer toboggan (rodelbahn) run.
+There’s plenty of fun to be had on the mountain coaster run.
 Head to the mountain station (where the cable car arrives and departs) and prepare for an exhilarating ride!

-The Alpine Slide is 750 metres long and is open every day during summer (unless the weather is poor).
+The mountain coaster track is 750 metres long and is open every day during summer (unless the weather is poor).
 You can ride individually or as a pair.

-Adult tickets for the Oeschinensee rodelbahn cost CHF 6 for 1 ride and CHF 27 for 5 rides.
-Children over the age of 6 are permitted to ride; the cost for a child age 6-15 years is CHF 5 for 1 ride, CHF 22 for 5 rides.
+Adult tickets for the Oeschinensee rodelbahn cost CHF 6 for 1 ride and CHF 17 for 3 rides.
+Children over the age of 8 are permitted to ride, Children aged 3 to 7 (inclusive) can ride for free if they accompany a person over 8 years old.

 Lake Oeschinen appeals to hikers of all abilities, from families and novices to seasoned walkers with a sense of adventure.